 Notaries are bound by professional confidentiality.
 The conditions of the notary’s nomination are similar to that of a magistrate and s/he is subject to the same independence, permanence of office, impartiality, conclusive power and enforceability of her/his actions in addition to the supervision of her/his activities by the Ministry of Justice.

-There are approximately 35.000 notaries, throughout the 21 Member States of the European Union whose legal systems are based on Latin civil law, and there are over 1.000 notaries in the Common Law member States of the United Kingdom and Ireland who are all at the service of the citizen.
+There are approximately 35.000 notaries, throughout the 22 Member States of the European Union whose legal systems are based on Latin civil law.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.